Sharwesh05/Terminal-Portfolio/README.md

-# React + Vite
+# Terminal-Portfolio

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is a simple portfolio design inspired by the aesthetic of a terminal.
+It features a clean, dark interface with bright text, mimicking the classic look of command-line interfaces.
+This design is intended to showcase my work in a unique and visually engaging way, making it easy for visitors to navigate through my projects and skills.

 Currently, two official plugins are available: